Ergonica Secure Shopping Values

 WEED TWISTER Academy

-Did you know that your Ergonica Weed Twister can not only be used to protect your garden against a variety of menacing weeds, but also to protect your person against aggressive dogs?
+Did you know that your Ergonica Weed Twister can not only be used to protect your garden against a variety of menacing weeds, but also to protect your person or pets against aggressive dogs, coyotes?
 Or to remove garden moles and gophers from your garden?
 Have a red fire ant problem?
-It can also help to repair your lawn, protect your skin when handling cactus and make it easier to prune yuccas and train bougainvilleas.
+It can also help to repair your lawn, protect your skin when handling cactus or poison ivy and make it easier to prune yuccas and train bougainvilleas.
 Because of its unique, light-weight design, your Weed Twister can also help you keep your footing when hiking steep mountain trails and to remove litter along the way.
 For busy people with little time to spare, this is the perfect multitasking tool around the home and on the trail, as well.
 Take it with you when you visit your loved ones' gravesites for maintenance.
 These special applications and others, as well as advanced weeding techniques are presented on this page.

 Although the simple weeding technique of 1-Point, 2-Twist, 3-Lift works marvelously in most weed removal situations, there are advanced tips and techniques that you can quickly learn to use the WEED TWISTER more efficiently and also to accomplish other tasks that are not obvious to the beginning or Activist Weed Twister.
 Note: For the best weed removal methods appropriate for most weed types, please see the Quick Tips page.
 For those of you who wish to excel or become expert in using this tool in rapid time, we have divided the various advanced techniques and applications into three levels of Weed Twister proficiency identified as: